 Authors

-1 Department of Psychology, Islamic Azad University of Zahedan, Zahedan, Iran.
+1 MA in Psychology, Department of Clinical Psychology, Islamic Azad University of Zahedan, Zahedan, Iran

-2 Department of Psychology, University of Sistan and Baluchestan
+2 Associate Professor in Psychology, Department of Psychology, Faculty of Educational Sciences and Psychology, University of Sistan and Baluchestan, Zahedan, Iran

 Abstract

-Objective: This study aimed to investigate the influence of mothers' personality traits and parenting styles on behavioral problems in adolescent girls, mediated by the emotional climate of the family.
+Objective: This study aimed to investigate the influence of mothers' personality traits and parenting styles on behavioral problems in adolescent girls, mediated by the family's emotional climate.

 Results: Findings revealed that among personality traits, openness positively impacted family emotional climate, while the assertive parenting style also enhanced it.
 In contrast, the authoritarian style had a negative effect.
 Conscientiousness and extraversion negatively affected behavioral problems, while openness positively influenced them.
 Additionally, the family emotional climate negatively impacted behavioral issues.
 However, the indirect effect of personality traits and parenting styles on behavioral problems via family emotional climate was not significant.